-- 8.4.11.
+8.4.11.
 In any transaction undertaken in support of the clinical commissioning group's exercise of its commissioning functions (including conversations between two or more individuals, e-mails, correspondence and other communications), individuals must ensure, where they are aware of an interest, that they conform to the arrangements confirmed for the management of that interest.
-Where an individual has not had confirmation of arrangements for managing the interest, they must declare their interest at the earliest possible opportunity in the course of that transaction, and declare that interest as soon as possible thereafter.
-The individual must also inform either their line manager (in the case of employees), or the lay member identified at 8.3.5 of the transaction. - 8.4.12.
-The_lay member identified at 8.3.5Conflict of Interest Guardian will take such steps as deemed appropriate, and request information deemed appropriate from individuals, to ensure that all actual and potential conflicts of interest are declared and recorded. - 8.5.
-Managing Conflicts of Interest: contractors and people who provide services to the group - 8.5.1.
+Where an individual has not had confirmation of arrangements for managing the interest, they must declare their interest at the earliest possible opportunity in the course

+NHS Wolverhampton Clinical Commissioning Group Constitution Version: 8 NHS England Effective Date: 1 April 2016 of that transaction, and declare that interest as soon as possible thereafter.
+The individual must also inform either their line manager (in the case of employees), or the lay member identified at 8.3.5 of the transaction.

+8.4.12.
+The Conflict of Interest Guardian will take such steps as deemed appropriate, and request information deemed appropriate from individuals, to ensure that all actual and potential conflicts of interest are declared and recorded.

+8.5.
+Managing Conflicts of Interest: contractors and people who provide services to the group

+- 8.5.1.
 Anyone seeking information in relation to a procurement, or participating in a procurement, or otherwise engaging with the clinical commissioning group in relation to the potential provision of services or facilities to the group, will be required to make a declaration of any relevant actual or potential conflict of interest. - 8.5.2.
 Anyone contracted to provide services or facilities directly to the clinical commissioning group will be subject to the same provisions of this constitution in relation to managing conflicts of interests.
 This requirement will be set out in the contract for their services.